urol-e5/protocols/2020-01-01-Chlorophyll-Protocol.md

 2. If not done already, centrifuge the 500 μL aliquot of adult airbrush homogenate at 13,000 rpm for 3 minutes to separate the host and Symbiodiniaceae cells.
 3. Remove and discard the supernatant.
 4. Add 1 mL of 100% acetone to the pellet in the 1.5 mL microcentrifuge tube and vortex the tubes for 15 sec.
-5. Place tubes in the dark at 4°C for 24 hours.
+5. Place the tubes in a fridge in the dark at 4°C for 24 hours.
 6. Vortex the tubes for 15 sec.
 7. Spin the tubes down at 13,000 rpm for 3 minutes to pellet any debris.
 8. Pipette 200µl of sample to duplicate wells of 96-well quartz plate.